Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Proof of Theorem and uniform weak convergence

 A sequence of $E$-valued random variables $(X_n)_{n\in\N}$ converges weakly to $X$ if and only if

 see for example \cite{Wellner}, p.
 73. This can be used to define uniform weak convergence in the following way.

 \begin{definition} Let $\Theta$ be a set of parameters and $(X_n)_{n\in\N}$ a sequence of $E$-valued random variables, where $(E,d)$ is a separable metric space.
-We say that $(X_n)_{n\in\N}$ converges uniformly (over $\Theta$) to $X$ if and only if
+We say that $(X_n)_{n\in\N}$ converges uniformly (over $\Theta$) in distribution to $X$ if and only if

 \end{definition}